Animenosekai/siesta-providers/specifications.md

 This file follows the same syntax as the normal [`.gitignore`](https://git-scm.com/docs/gitignore) files.

-For example, we recommend putting the `assets` folder in it, to avoid downloading all the logos and banners when installing your provider.
+For example, we recommend putting the `images` folder in it, to avoid downloading all the logos and banners when installing your provider.

 ### Testing